plutov/packagemain/26-self-hosted-container-registry/README.md

 ## SSL Certificates and Nginx

 As mentioned earlier, we can use Nginx to handle TLS and forward requests to the registry container.
 The Docker Registry requires a valid SSL certificate to work.
-You can use Let's Encrypt or obtain them manually.
+You can use Let's Encrypt or obtain it manually.
 Make sure you have a domain name pointing to your server (**registry.pliutau.com** in my case).
-For this demo I already obtained the certificates using certbot and put them in the **./nginx/certs** directory.
+For this demo I already obtained the certificates using certbot and put it in the **./nginx/certs** directory.

 Since we're running our Docker Registry in a container, we can run Nginx in a container as well by adding the following service to the **compose.yaml** file.